Loan Comparison Calculator

 Are you thinking about taking out a loan?
 You’re probably circling around multiple offers, all with different principal amounts and interest rates.
 This calculator will help you compare the costs associated with up to four different loans.

-In the fields provided, enter a principal amount, interest rate, and number of payments for as many as four loans.
+In the fields provided, enter a principal amount, interest rate, and loan term for as many as four loans.
 After entering this data for each loan the results will appear instantly, enabling you to compare monthly payment amounts and total interest charges.

 Simple Steps to Comparing Multiple Loans